Munich or Berlin: Which German City to Visit?

 Affordability

 It’s a well-known fact that Munich is one of the most expensive cities in Germany.
-Those who live in the Bavaria capital will be well aware of the high living costs, but these higher price tags often trickle down into the pockets of unsuspecting tourists too.
+Those who live in the Bavarian capital will be well aware of the high living costs, but these higher price tags often trickle down into the pockets of unsuspecting tourists too.

 Budget travellers would do well to avoid Munich when the Oktoberfest is in full swing.
-If your only travel dates are during that period and you are debating between Munich vs Berlin, then Berlin would better serve a budget traveller.
-This is because prices in Munich will skyrocket and some tourists will struggle to see the main attractions or book a table in a restaurant.
+If your only travel dates are during that period and you are debating between Berlin vs Munich, then Berlin would better serve a budget traveller.

 Generally, Munich is a pricey place to visit all year round.
 If you’re on a tighter budget, make the most of combination tickets and museum deals if you can.
 Holidaymakers counting the coppers should avoid taxis and challenge themselves to navigate the tube network instead.